Deuel Community Kitchen

 USDA toured the DCK in the summer of 2014.
 It is their hope that other small communities with available licensed kitchens use DCK as a model.
 DCK was originally started in a restaurant that ended up closing their doors.
 This is something to remember when using an existing local business for the incubator.
 Finding another location was not easy.
 Other items to consider when starting a kitchen: location to 'chefs', insurance, Serv-Safe licensing, kitchen inspections and licensing, Department of Health regulations, working within the kitchen's availability and with staff, finding chefs to use the kitchen, marketing and determination, and promotion.

-DCK requires an Application and one-time fee for joining the kitchen.
-That is payable to DADi as well as lesser membership fee for DADI.
-There is also a daily fee for use of the kitchen.
-This is very responsible and many other kitchen's cannot compete.
-A chef is required to do an orientation with the Kitchen Manager, as well has read the Guideline sheet and fill out the check sheet.
-This check sheet accompanies their daily fee for use of the kitchen.
+DCK requires an Application and one-time fee for joining the kitchen that is payable to DADi.
+There is also a daily fee for use of the kitchen that is paid to the school.
+This is a very responsible program supported by the Deubrook School District.
+A chef is required to do an orientation with the Kitchen Manager, read the Guidelines sheet and fill out the checklist.
+This checklist accompanies their daily fee for use of the kitchen.